HMRC travel expenses: A guide for business travel & tax

 The 24-month rule

-We already wrote a detailed explanation of HMRC’s 24-month rule.
-It’s a relatively simple test to help you figure out whether a workplace is temporary or permanent.
-If it’s permanent - as a result of meeting the 24-month rule - employees and companies cannot claim tax relief for travel expenses.
+We already wrote a detailed explanation of HMRC's 24-month rule.
+It's a simple test to help you figure out if a workplace is temporary or permanent.
+If it's permanent because of the 24-month rule, employees and companies can't get tax relief for travel expenses.

-Two key conditions have to be met for the 24-month rule to apply:
+Two main conditions must be met for the 24-month rule to apply:

 2. They must attend it or be likely to attend it over a period lasting more than 24 months.

-So in short, if you spend more than 40% of your time in a single workplace over a 24-month period - that’s a permanent workplace.
+So, if you spend more than 40% of your time in one workplace over a 24-month period, that's a permanent workplace.

-There are always complications to these rules, so it’s worth reading that article linked above.
+There can be complications to these rules, so it's worth reading the linked article for more details.

 Employed, self-employed, both, or neither?